ludykraks/Gold/src/blog/buy-shares-using-mtn-mobile-money.md

       <p>10.
 In the event that the order expires before it is matched,
        you will receive an SMS notification of the expired order</p>
       <p>That's all, chale.</p>

+      <p>For first time users, if the process above doesn't work, visit <a href="https://onboarding.ic.africa/register" target="_blank" rel="noopener"> ICSecurities website</a> to register and buy your shares.</p>